-But the disturbance, detected by Breakthrough Listen—an ambitious and privately funded US$100-million effort in the search for extraterrestrial intelligence (SETI)—looked intriguing enough at first that it sent astronomers on a nearly yearlong quest to understand its origins.
-It was the first time that data from Breakthrough Listen triggered a detailed search, and the experience puts scientists in a better position to study future candidate detections.
+But the disturbance, detected by Breakthrough Listen—an ambitious and privately funded $100-million effort—looked intriguing enough at first that it sent astronomers on a nearly yearlong quest to understand its origins.
+It was the first time that data from Breakthrough Listen triggered a detailed search, and the experience put scientists in a better position to study future candidate detections.

-“It's really valuable for us to have these dry runs,” says Jason Wright, an astronomer at Pennsylvania State University in University Park.
+“It's really valuable for us to have these dry runs,” says Jason Wright, an astronomer at the Pennsylvania State University.
 “We need these candidate signals so we can learn how we will deal with them—how to prove they are extraterrestrial or human-made.”

 The 2019 signal was different.
-It was detected by the 64-metre Parkes Murriyang radio telescope in southeastern Australia and came from the direction of Proxima Centauri—the nearest star to the Sun, just 1.3 parsecs (4.2 light years) away.
+It was detected by the 64-meter Parkes Murriyang radio telescope in southeastern Australia and came from the direction of Proxima Centauri—the nearest star to the sun, just 1.3 parsecs (4.2 light-years) away.
 Proxima Centauri is of intense interest to SETI researchers, not just because it is nearby.
 The star has at least two planets, one of which orbits at the right distance for liquid water to be present on its surface—a prerequisite for life as it exists on Earth.
 A sibling initiative to Breakthrough Listen, known as Breakthrough Starshot, aims to send a tiny spacecraft to this planet in the future to look for life there.

-The mysterious signal was first spotted last year by Shane Smith, an undergraduate student at Hillsdale College in Michigan, who was working as a research intern with Breakthrough Listen.
-Smith was combing through data that Parkes collected over six days in April and May the previous year.
+The mysterious signal was first spotted in 2020 by Shane Smith, an undergraduate at Hillsdale College, who was working as a research intern with Breakthrough Listen.
+Smith was combing through data that Parkes collected over six days in April and May 2019.
 The telescope had been making observations in the direction of Proxima Centauri for 26 hours.
-It was not hunting specifically for aliens at the time, but was instead monitoring flares on the star's surface, which could hurt the chances for life to arise on nearby planets.
+It was not searchng specifically for aliens at the time but was instead monitoring flares on the star's surface, which could hurt the chances for life to arise on nearby planets.

 Smith shared the information with his supervisor Danny Price, who posted it on a Breakthrough Listen Slack channel, and the team started investigating in earnest.
-“My first thought was that it must be interference, which I guess is a healthy attitude, to be sceptical,” says Price, an astronomer at UC Berkeley and the Breakthrough Listen project scientist in Australia.
+“My first thought was that it must be interference, which I guess is a healthy attitude, to be skeptical,” says Price, an astronomer at the University of California, Berkeley, and the Breakthrough Listen project scientist in Australia.
 “But after a while I started thinking, this is exactly the kind of signal we're looking for.”

-The signal, named BLC1 for “Breakthrough Listen candidate 1”, was the first to pass all of the programme’s initial screening tests to rule out obvious sources of interference.
-“It definitely had me wondering ‘what if?' for a bit,” says Sheikh.
+The signal, named BLC1 for “Breakthrough Listen candidate 1,” was the first to pass all the program's initial screening tests to rule out obvious sources of interference.
+“It definitely had me wondering ‘what if?' for a bit,” Sheikh says.

-She, Price and a large group of colleagues began working through possible explanations, from uncatalogued satellites to transmissions from planetary spacecraft.
-In Australia, the radio-frequency band around 982 megahertz is primarily reserved for aircraft, but the scientists could not identify any aeroplanes that had been in the area and could account for the signal—and certainly not one lasting 5 hours.
+Sheikh, Price and a large group of colleagues began working through possible explanations, from uncatalogued satellites to transmissions from planetary spacecraft.
+In Australia, the radio-frequency band around 982 megahertz is primarily reserved for aircraft, but the scientists could not identify any airplanes that had been in the area and could account for the signal—and certainly not one present for five hours.

-In November 2020, and in January and April of this year, the researchers pointed the Parkes telescope at Proxima Centauri to see if they could pick up the signal again.
+In November 2020 and in January and April 2021, the researchers pointed the Parkes telescope at Proxima Centauri to see whether they could pick up the signal again.
 They could not.

-Eventually, the team spotted other signals in the original data that looked a lot like the 982-megahertz signal but were at different frequencies.
-These signals had been tossed out by the team's automated analysis as being earthly interference.
-Further analysis showed that BLC1 and these ‘lookalike’ signals were all interference from an unknown source.
+Eventually the team spotted other signals in the original data that looked a lot like the 982-megahertz signal but were at different frequencies.
+The team's automated analysis had tossed these signals out as earthly interference.
+Further analysis showed that BLC1 and these “lookalike” signals were all interference from an unknown source.
 The signals had modulated and muddied one another, much as a guitar amplifier modulates and distorts a guitar note, which is what made it so difficult to identify BLC1 as interference.

-Because the signal didn't re-appear in the 2020 and 2021 observations, it might have been coming from malfunctioning electronic equipment that got shut down or fixed, says Sheikh.
-The team suspects the equipment was relatively close to Parkes, perhaps within a few hundred kilometres.
-The frequency of the signal drifts in a way that is consistent with inexpensive crystal oscillators such as those commonly used in computers, phones and radios, says Dan Werthimer, a SETI astronomer at UC Berkeley who specializes in signal processing.
+Because the signal didn't reappear in the 2020 and 2021 observations, it might have been coming from malfunctioning electronic equipment that got shut down or fixed, Sheikh says.
+The team suspects the equipment was relatively close to Parkes, perhaps within a few hundred kilometers.
+The frequency of the signal drifts in a way that is consistent with inexpensive crystal oscillators such as those commonly used in computers, phones and radios, says Dan Werthimer, a SETI astronomer at U.C.
+Berkeley who specializes in signal processing.

-Radio interference has bedevilled other astronomical searches before, such as when flickering signals picked up at Parkes turned out to be the result of people microwaving their lunches.
-The famous ‘Wow!’ signal, detected in 1977 by a radio telescope in Ohio, was a powerful blip so intriguing that the observing scientist scribbled “Wow!” in the margins of the computer printout—but its origin could never be traced.
+Radio interference has bedeviled other astronomical searches before, such as when flickering signals picked up at Parkes turned out to be the result of people microwaving their lunches.
+The famous “Wow!” signal, detected in 1977 by a radio telescope in Ohio, was a powerful blip so intriguing that the observing scientist scribbled “Wow!” in the margins of the computer printout—but its origin could never be traced.

-“The Universe gives us a haystack,” says Ravi Kopparapu, a planetary scientist at NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
-“It is our need to find the needle in it, and make sure that it is actually a needle that we found.”
+“The universe gives us a haystack,” says Ravi Kopparapu, a planetary scientist at the nasa Goddard Space Flight Center.
+“It is our need to find the needle in it and make sure that it is actually a needle that we found.”